yaairnaavaa/BOS-Gaming/README.md

 All the statistics will be stored in the smart contract from where we will also be retrieving the information from the NFTs and sending to update the information after performing any action.

-The main configurations and methods to be called from BOS to successfully run this game will be shown below:
+The main configurations and methods to be called from BOS to successfully run this game will be shown below.

+The following lines of code show the constants with the respective addresses of the smart contract and the ABI containing the available methods of the contract used for this game.
 ```jsx
 // Smart contract address
 const virtualPetContract = "0xE3B4cf554EA9113fbbF0715309ce87165024901E";